ham-zax/hashcats.fun/NATIVE-MINING-PLAN.md

 Prepared 2026-09-12.
 Scope: a technical plan for increasing accepted mining work and reducing submission delay.
 This document does not implement or run a miner, change GPU/browser settings, connect a wallet, or submit transactions.
 No GPU benchmark was performed; **1.25 GH/s is your reported WebGPU baseline**.

+See [FINDINGS.md](FINDINGS.md) for the evidence ledger, including the subsequent Windows browser inspection and measured adapter/device limits.

 ## Recommendation

 Build a small native CUDA search engine with a host-side chain watcher, independent CPU verifier, and transaction submitter.
 Start with short, bounded GPU batches and one mining address.
 Establish correctness and measure useful throughput before adding persistent kernels, extra streams, address rotation, or aggressive scheduling.